open62541/open62541/doc/tutorial_firstStepsServer.rst

 It can now also be compiled without the include directory, i.e., ::

-   ichrispa@Cassandra:myServerApp> gcc -std=c99 myServer.c open62541.c -o myServer
+   :myServerApp> gcc -std=c99 myServer.c open62541.c -o myServer
-   ichrispa@Cassandra:myServerApp> ./myServer
+   :myServerApp> ./myServer

 Please note that at times the amalgamation script has... well, bugs.
 It might include files in the wrong order or include features even though the feature is turned off.
 Please report problems with amalgamation so we can improve it.